Harrix/harrix-pylib/docs/funcs_md.md

 def combine_markdown_files_recursively(folder_path: Path | str) -> str
 ```

-Recursively process a folder structure and combines markdown files in each folder that meets specific criteria.
+Recursively process a folder structure and combines Markdown files in each folder that meets specific criteria.
 Process folders from the deepest level up to ensure hierarchical combination of notes.

 Args: